anders-wiggers/visualization-of-school-data/data/fetch/README.md

 sudo apt install pipenv
 ```
 * Google Chrome should be installed on the system
-* A [Chromedrive](https://chromedriver.chromium.org/) maching the Google Chrome instalation should be put in the assets folder.
+* A [Chromedrive](https://chromedriver.chromium.org/) matching the Google Chrome installation should be put in the assets folder.

 ### Installing

-To install the dependecies just run
+To install the dependencies just run

 ```
 pipenv install